 Wisconsin Card Sorting Test Interpretation

-Interpreting the Wisconsin Card Sorting Test results requires a comprehensive analysis of these factors, considering them in the context of the individual’s overall cognitive functioning.
+Interpreting the Wisconsin Card Sorting Test results requires a comprehensive analysis of many factors, considering them in the context of the individual’s overall cognitive functioning.
 It’s important to note that the WCST is usually just one tool among many we use in psychological and neuropsychological assessments, given that we want to understand you in a broader clinical context and individual differences.

 WCST Results and Recommendations